bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="6.0in" height="2.092697944006999in"} -->

-React provides two types of components, functional components and class components.
+<p>React provides two types of components, functional components and class
+components.</p>

-They behave very similar in React to traditional functions, and classes in JavaScript.
+<p>They behave very similar in React to traditional functions, and classes
+in JavaScript.</p>

-Don't worry about class components for now.
+<p>Don't worry about class components for now.</p>

-You'll learn more about them later.
+<p>You'll learn more about them later.</p>

-Instead, let's just focus on functional components, which act like a JavaScript function.
+<p>Instead, let's just focus on functional components, which act like a
+JavaScript function.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ w1-s10-c. default react appl'n: index.js (38) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->